 Where to Sleep

-- El Hostal – Very popular with backpackers, so book ahead.
+El Hostal – Very popular with backpackers, so book ahead.
 WiFi.

-I spent three nights in a three-bed dorm and three nights in a private room with bath.
+I spent three nights in a three-bed dorm and another three nights in a private room with a bath.
 The private room was a good deal for about $18/night.
 WiFi.

 Where to Eat and Drink

-- Hector's Bistro – Very small, so you're better off trying to go for lunch instead of dinner.
+Hector's Bistro – Very small, so you're better off trying to go for lunch instead of dinner.
 Ranks high on Tripadvisor.
 WiFi.

-They have a separate ice cream shop around the corner from the restaurant in case you don't want a full meal.
+They have a separate ice cream shop around the corner from the restaurant if you don't want a full meal.
 WiFi.

-- The Refugee Coffee Bar – Small, expat owned cafe.
+The Refugee Coffee Bar – Small, expat-owned cafe.
 WiFi.

 Things to Do in Town

-- Must see buildings/locations include: the Main Plaza, Cathedral de Santiago, La Merced (church), Arco de Santa Catalina, Convento Santa Clara (worth the price of admission), Casa Santo Domingo (hotel/restaurant/museum).
+Must-see buildings/locations include the Main Plaza, Cathedral de Santiago, La Merced (church), Arco de Santa Catalina, Convento Santa Clara (worth the price of admission), Casa Santo Domingo (hotel/restaurant/museum).

-- Great city for photo walks in the early morning and at sunset.
+Great city for photo walks in the early morning and at sunset.

-- Visit Cerro Santo Domingo for views of the city and volcanoes (catch the free shuttle from Hotel Santo Domingo).
+Visit Cerro Santo Domingo for views of the city and volcanoes (catch the free shuttle from Hotel Santo Domingo).

-- Take salsa or bachata lessons.
+Take salsa or bachata lessons.
 There are several dance studios located around the historic center.

-It's a two and a half hour private shuttle (minivan) ride from Antigua, so it could even be done as a long day trip if you're pressed for time.
+It's a two-and-a-half-hour private shuttle (minivan) ride from Antigua, so it could even be done as a long day trip if you're pressed for time.

-This is where you'll find the most diversity with regard to restaurants, including a Japanese place, Mayan Vietnamese fusion place, and several good coffee shops.
+This is where you'll find the most diversity concerning restaurants, including a Japanese place, a Mayan-Vietnamese fusion place, and several good coffee shops.

-I preferred the view from Panajanchel, which allows you to see all three peaks from across the lake.
-Sunsets are also prettier from Pana.
+I preferred the view from Panajachel, which allows you to see all three peaks across the lake.
+Sunsets are also prettier in Pana.